Description

 - Lift tickets.

-- Overnight accomodation.
+- Overnight accommodation.

 - Resort entry.

-- Splitboards for snowboard partcipants.
+- Splitboards for snowboard participants.

-This structured setup ensures that each session is focused and relevant, with practical activities following clear objectives.
 The course offers the perfect balance of preparation, training, and hands-on practice, setting participants up for success in the Australian backcountry and international alpine regions.

 Reviews